Track your nutrition and health goals

 | Maida (white flour) roti | ~75–80 |

 Why does jowar have a lower GI?
 Jowar contains resistant starch and polyphenols that slow carbohydrate digestion.
-The bran layer in whole jowar flour further reduces the rate of glucose release into the bloodstream.
+The bran layer in jowar flour also creates a physical barrier that slows amylase action on starch molecules.

 GI vs. Glycemic Load: For a medium jowar roti (40g, ~22g carbs), the glycemic load is approximately 12 — in the low-to-medium range.
-This makes it an appropriate choice for people with diabetes, PCOS, or insulin resistance.
+This makes jowar roti a practical daily carbohydrate choice for people managing blood sugar.

 Get a personalized meal plan that uses jowar roti's GI advantage through Hint Premium.